zerasul/genesis-code/README.md

 ## Requirements

-To use this extension you need to install SGDK(windows)/GENDEV(linux) or MARSDEV projects on your system and configure the GDK or GENDEV enviroment variables.
+To use this extension you need to install SGDK(windows)/GENDEV(linux) or MARSDEV projects on your system and configure the GDK, GENDEV or MARSDEV enviroment variables.

 ## Extension Settings